kaushal00007/Pyhton-Basics/README.md

 # Pyhton-Basics
 Pyhton-Basics-practice
-Coursera Courses code and practice of Pyhtn basic
+Coursera Courses code and practice of Pyhon Basic